FrostMiser/FrostWolf/README.md

 Permissions
 ===========
-FrostWolf.frostWolf (Default OP) - Add this permission for players you would like to be able to become FrostWolves.
+FrostWolf.frostWolf (Default true) - This permission allows players to be able to become FrostWolves when they are bitten.